openaps/docs/docs/docs/Customize-Iterate/autotune.md

 **Step 4: Run autotune on retrospective data from Nightscout**
 * Run
 ```
-oref0-autotune --dir=~/myopenaps --ns-host=https://mynightscout.herokuapp.com --start-date=YYYY-MM-DD
+oref0-autotune --dir=~/myopenaps --ns-host=https://NIGHTSCOUT_URL_HERE --start-date=YYYY-MM-DD
 ```
-* ^ Sub in your Nightscout URL.
+* Make sure to sub in your Nightscout URL and the date you want to start with.
 Note that you mustn't use the trailing / on the Nightscout URL or that will cause an error.
 * Start with one day to confirm that it works, first.
 Then run it for one week, and then one month.
 Compare results and see if the numbers are consistent or changing, and see how that aligns with your gut feeling on whether your basals, ISF, and carb ratio was correct.
 * If you want to run dates in the past, add the following: --end-date=YYYY-MM-DD (otherwise, it will just default to ending yesterday).
 The start date should be the older date, the end date is the more recent date.
 * Remember, this is currently based on *one* ISF and carb ratio throughout the day at the moment.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.